This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 tumor was removed, however, during the surgery, her vet Dr. Bihl found six more

-Phoebe has been taking tamoxifen for three months now and she is very active and happy.
-Only the tumor in her armpit is still there, but it has not gotten any bigger.
-The only thing that has changed is that she is losing some of her hair.
-I have heard of other reports that tamoxifen has caused hair loss in rats.
+Phoebe took tamoxifen happily for three months and was very active and happy.
+Only the tumor in her armpit was still there, but it did not get any bigger.
+She did lose some of her hair and I have heard of other reports that tamoxifen has caused hair loss in rats.
 It seems a small price to pay to keep tumors at bay.
+In addition, some rats start violently refusing to take tamoxifen after a few weeks.
+However, the effects on the tamoxifen seem to persist, so it is worth doing it even for a relatively short period of time.

-So, if your rat has a mammary tumor, especially a malignant tumor, and you either can't or don't want to have it surgically removed, I highly recommend you try treating it with tamoxifen.
+So, if your rat has a malignant mammary tumor I highly recommend you try treating it with tamoxifen.
 This drug is relatively inexpensive in the doses required for a rat.
-Some rats seem to have a problem with the taste, but mixing it in tasty food will usually solve the problem.
+Some rats seem to have a problem with the taste, but mixing it in really tasty food will usually solve the problem.
+In my experience, they usually take it well for a few months, and then refuse to take it.
+At that point you can take a break for a couple of weeks, and then they usually take it happily again.
+Unfortunately, tamoxifen does not seem to be effective for benign mammary tumors, but then they can be easily removed surgically.

 Pituitary Tumors